fbpx

 • Hallucinations and psychosis

-• Bladder and kidney problems, including the development of “ketamine bladder syndrome
+• Bladder and kidney problems, including the development of “ketamine bladder syndrome“

 • Long-term memory deficits and cognitive impairment

 Moreover, ketamine use can be particularly hazardous when combined with other substances, such as alcohol or opioids, as the synergistic effects can increase the risk of overdose and other life-threatening complications.
+Can ketamine cause permanent psychosis?
+Yes, this is a potential long-term effect of ketamine abuse.

 What Are Common Street Names For Ketamine?